Chart Color Schemes

 Household Composition

-Kingsley features high concentrations of family households, with a lower-than-average median household size
+Kingsley features high concentrations of family households, with a fairly typical median household size

 Family households constitute 77.2% of all households, including 37.4% couples with children, 29.7% couples without children, and 9.2% single parent families.
-Non-family households account for the remaining 22.8%, with lone person households at 21.6% and group households comprising 1.3%.
-The median household size is 2.6 people, which is smaller than the Greater Perth average of 2.7.
+Non-family households comprise the remaining 22.8%, with lone person households at 21.6% and group households at 1.3%.
+The median household size is 2.6 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households